 -

-I’m far from experiencing everything Story of Seasons: Friends of Mineral Town has to offer, and I’m happy to admit that so far, it’s living up to my expectations.
-You return to Mineral Town to take over your late Grandfather’s neglected farm.
+I’m far from experiencing everything Story of Seasons: Friends of Mineral Town has to offer, and I’m happy to admit that so far, it’s living up to my expectations (despite the few not-so-welcome changes).
+There are a significant amount of changes from the original Friends of Mineral Town (2003) released on the GameBody Advance.
+You return to the farm you once visited as a child to take over a neglected farm left behind by your Grandfather.
 You must till the land, make the land profitable, and who knows?
 You may find your soulmate in Mineral Town.
 What does that work entail?
-Everything a farmer typically does, including using a hoe to till soil, breaking up rocks and wood to make way for crops, upgrading your farm buildings, and taking care of your livestock.
-Every day has it’s own challenges as you learn the shop’s…
+Everything a farmer typically does, including using a hoe…

 -